-On March 14, 2018, Acquisition Corp. issued \$325 million in aggregate principal amount of 5.500% Senior Notes due 2026 under the Senior Notes Base Indenture, as supplemented by the Senior Notes Supplemental Indenture.
+On March 14, 2018, Acquisition Corp. issued \$325 million in aggregate principal amount of 5.500% Senior Notes due 2026 under the Indenture, dated as of April 9, 2014 (the "Senior Notes Base Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee, as supplemented by the fifth supplemental indenture thereto, dated as of March 14, 2018 (the "Senior Notes Supplemental Indenture" and, together with the Senior Notes Base Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee.